ardhra-shylendran/ardhra-shylendran/README.md

 ## Hi there 👋

-I am a computational materials scientist with a Ph.D. in Computational Chemistry from **Indian Institute of Science Education and Research Pune** and a **Fulbright-Nehru Doctoral Research Fellow** at **Penn State University**.
+I am a computational materials scientist with a Ph.D. in Computational Chemistry from **Indian Institute of Science Education and Research Pune**.
+Currently working as a Research Associate at IIT Kanpur.
+With an international experience as a **Fulbright-Nehru Doctoral Research Fellow** at **Penn State University**.
 My research focuses on leveraging **molecular simulations (DFT, MD, ReaxFF)** and **machine learning techniques** to design advanced materials for energy applications.

 ### 🧪 **Research Interests**
 - **Battery materials**: Ion solvation, diffusion, interfacial chemistry